iOS17/Jailbreak/README.md

 ### Latest Update:
-- 26.1 beta 3 has been released to developers.
-(The first iOS version to use Apple's new year-based versioning scheme) -[ How to Jailbreak iOS 26 Beta 4](https://github.com/iOS17/Jailbreak-iOS-26)
+- 26.3 RC has been released to developers.
+(The first iOS version to use Apple's new year-based versioning scheme) -[ How to Jailbreak iOS 26.3](https://github.com/iOS17/Jailbreak-iOS-26)
-- iOS 18.6 beta 4 released.
+- iOS 18.7.3 released.
 (Includes a new setting for Liquid Glass transparency)
-- iOS 17.7.2 Released.
+- iOS 17.7.13 Released.
-- iOS 16.7.11
+- iOS 16.7.12

-The Complete Guide to iOS 26, iOS 26.1, 18 - 18.1, 18.2, 18.4, 18.4.1, 18.5, 18.6.4 Jailbreak
+The Complete Guide to iOS 26, iOS 26.3, 18 - 18.1, 18.2, 18.4, 18.4.1, 18.5, 18.7.3 Jailbreak
-You can stay updated with the latest Jailbreak updates by following us on Twitter. - [Follow iOS 17 Jailbreak](https://twitter.com/JailbreakBuddy)
+You can stay updated with the latest Jailbreak updates by following us on Twitter. - [Follow iOS 17 - iOS 26.3 Jailbreak](https://twitter.com/JailbreakBuddy)

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------